SOUMAK12/network-security-lab-guide/README.md

 ```
 Client <--> Firewall <--> Server
 ```
-Firstofall chose  Internal Network mode in VirtualBox to isolate the Client and Server, with the Firewall controlling traffic between them.
+Use **Internal Network** mode in VirtualBox for full isolation in each machine:

   ![image](https://github.com/user-attachments/assets/cd05367b-54a9-4c89-956e-4056abe7de12)
 * Client communicates *only* with Firewall
 * Server communicates *only* with Firewall